Note: text in square brackets is added for clarity and was not part of the location's name.Where: Moray

-The station was rebuilt in the Scottish Baronial style in 1898.
+The station was rebuilt in the Scottish Baronial style in 1898 replacing, as HA Vallance had it, ^a miserable collection of wooden sheds^.
+The building is two stories high with an attic.
+There is a superb booking hall on the ground floor leading through to the former circulating area.
 Canopies and a glazed area over the terminal platforms were added.
 The through platform was extremely long - continuing west from the station to join the Aberdeen platform of the Highland Railway station.

 After closure the station remained intact, although bay platform lines were lifted and the platforms were screened from the lines in the 1980s.
 The goods yard remained in operation.

-ScotRail is establishing (winter 2017, not yet constructed winter 2018) a train depot in the former goods yard.
+ScotRail is establishing (winter 2017, not yet constructed winter 2018, or winter 2019) a train depot in the former goods yard.